 11 Saudi Princes Arrested After Protesting Over Their Utility Bills

-Eleven royal princes in Saudi Arabia have been arrested, according to Saudi authorities, allegedly after they protested over a decree that stops the government from covering the cost of the electric and water bills.
+Eleven royal princes in Saudi Arabia have been arrested, according to Saudi authorities, allegedly after they protested over a decree that stops the government from covering the cost of their electric and water bills.

 The princes also demanded "compensation for a death sentence implemented in 2016 against one of their cousins," Reuters reports.